 For further reading, check out our introduction to gearing ratios.
 This article really helps you start to unpack the value from what your balance sheet is telling you.

-Learning to read the lines of a balance sheet might seem daunting at first, but if you can get past the terminology it’s a logical structure.
+Learning to read the lines of a balance sheet layout might seem daunting at first, but if you can get past the terminology it’s a logical structure.

 If you are looking for an easy way to start forecasting, try signing up for free to Brixx.
 It’s an easy to use financial modelling tool.
 You’ll be able to get stuck in whether you are a financial wizard or you’re just finding your feet.

 Instead of building a balance sheet from scratch, you simply have to model your business activities.
 Brixx will generate a detailed balance sheet statement for you.
 Magic.
+We hope you’ve found this balance sheet layout example useful.